burningmonk/mod_redalert/README.md

 First two parameters is for selecting requests respectively host-name and uri-suffix

-if request's host-name and uri match's with those two parameters then counter for this ip-rule pair is created if not exist, if created before, increase the counter.
+if request's host-name and uri match's with those two parameters for the first time then create the counter for this ip-rule pair, if it's created before, increase the counter.

 Host-name can be * for match with any host-name.

 Third parameter is period of time in seconds that counter will count all requests in that time for that rule-ip pair.

-Fourth parameter is count threshold, if this threshold reached then this ip will be added to the ipset list described on fifth parameter.
+Fourth parameter is count threshold, if this threshold reached then this IP address will be added to the ipset list described on fifth parameter.

 You can add 20 AddRule but less rules better for performance.
 Think that server is under ddos attack, for each request there will be many counters the amount of addrule, this may even magnify the harm of attack.